VC-ST10405508/INSY7314_POE/readMe.md

 # Introduction
 ---
-Welcome to Team 9's part 2 solution for INSY7314.
+Welcome to Team 9's solution for INSY7314.
 The goal of this part is to implement security measures for user login and registration.
 We will also implement a UI for this portal.
 For this solution we create an API with the following:
 - express
 - node.js